jjthomas/rule_engine/README.md

 Any column values whose average metric values are are `z_thresh` standard deviations away from the global dataset metric average and appear in at least `count_thresh` rows will be reported in the 1D stats section of the output.
-For example, for a continuous column called "Price" and a discretized metric column called "Total Sales", we might see the following output:
+For example, with `z_thresh=3.0` and `count_thresh=20`, and for a continuous column called "Price" and a continuous metric column called "Total Sales", we might see the following output:
 ```
+Total Sales (500.3-70045.1) global mean: 4.1, global stddev: 2.2

+***1D stats***

+...

 Price (5.0-100.0):
-  0: 7.0 (z: 4.8, #: 101)
+  0: 5.2 (z: 4.8, #: 101)
-  1: 5.5 (z: 3.6, #: 75)
+  1: 3.2 (z: -3.6, #: 75)
 ```
-This indicates that the Price column had a range of [5.0, 100.0] that was used to discretize it into 15 equally sized buckets.
-Rows with an Price value in the first bucket had an average metric value of 7.0, which was 4.8 standard deviations above the mean.
-There were 101 such rows.
+This indicates that the Total Sales column has a range of [500.3, 70045.1] that was used to discretize it into 15 equally sized buckets.
+The average Total Sales bucket index across all the rows is 4.1 with standard deviation 2.2.
+Further, the Price column has a range of [5.0, 100.0] that was used to discretize it into 15 equally sized buckets.
+The 101 rows with a Price value in the first bucket have an average metric value of 5.2, which is 4.8 standard deviations above the mean of 4.1.
 There is a similar story for the second bucket.

 Instead of having a range, categorical variables will simply have "cat" next to them in the 1D stats section.
 Their actual values will be used instead of bucket